 Peak Popularity: 1400s-present in Europe; 1800's-mid 1900's in North America

-The flat cap is very much a hat of many names - it is also known as a driver, a cabby, a golf cap, an ivy cap and a paddy cap in Ireland.
-The flat cap can be traced as far back as the 14th century in Northern England, and became a firmly entrenched part of the English psyche by 1600 (due in large part to a law of the time which required wool caps for non-noble males on Sundays and holidays).
+The Flat Cap is a rounded cap with a small, stiff brim.
+It is also known as a driver, a cabby, a golf cap, an ivy cap and a paddy cap in Ireland.
+The Flat Cap can be traced as far back as the 14th century in Northern England, and became a firmly entrenched part of the English psyche by 1600 (due in large part to a law of the time which required wool caps for non-noble males on Sundays and holidays).
+They were a common sight in the 19th century on the heads of working class men throughout Britain and Ireland.
+Finer versions were often a part of upper-class casual country wear.
+When Irish and English immigrants came to the United States, they brought the flat cap with them through Ellis Island.
+Taxi cab drivers installed two snaps under the bill to keep their work tickets tucked under their hat.

 THE NEWSBOY